 With sufficient data this formula can be used to assist in appraising property value and agents can access current rental data from their own rent rolls provided they follow the comparative data principles of like with like and use up to date or recent information to ensure accuracy.

 Valuers are often required to value property for insurance purposes based on current replacement costs.
-Whilst agents do not generally use this method to come up with a price estimate, it is worth understanding the replacement cost method as you may come across it when given information from clients.
+Whilst commercial property agents do not generally use this method to come up with a price estimate, it is worth understanding the replacement cost method as you may come across it when given information from clients.
 Agents managing properties for clients may also use this method when assisting a client with reviewing insurance cover to ensure covered values are up to date.
 When using the replacement cost method of property valuation, the building structure(s) alone are considered.
 The value of the land is deducted from overall value to arrive at the value of the structure.

 This method involves having access to information about current costs of construction which can vary substantially between urban and rural areas.
 Building costs generally increase each year and it is essential to use accurate information that reflects current building industry guidelines when calculating replacement costs.